 The treatments available at the Institut Jules Bordet:

-- Y90-microspheres (radioembolisation of hepatic tumours and metastases)
+- Y90-microspheres (radioembolization of primary liver tumours or liver metastases)

 The Department of Nuclear Medicine is the national reference unit where “Lymphology” is concerned.
 Indeed the nuclear medicine techniques make it easy to carry out a functional study of various pathologies of the lymphatic system.
 These techniques prove to be particularly useful in targeting certain oedemas (post-therapeutic “large arm” or “large leg” syndrome or primary or secondary lymphoedemas) and help in choosing the best treatment.